NumericalMax/196-algorithm/README.md

 # 196-algorithm
-Implementation of the 196-algorithm to find palindromes in a number sequence.
+Implementation of the 196-algorithm to find palindromes in an iteratively computed number sequence.

 Inspired by https://www.youtube.com/watch?v=bN8PE3eljdA&t=374s